emu-russia/pureikyubu/Docs/HW/AudioInterface.md

 ### What we have

 On the DVD side:
-- LR samples from DVDs come one at a time at a frequency of 32 or 48 kHz.
+- LR samples from DVDs come one at a time at 32 or 48 kHz sample rate.
 Here immediately there is a dullness - if they come one at a time, but with different frequencies - how to give them to the mixer?
 - Volume: after SRC, samples pass the Volume control.
 Then they get into the mixer.
 - It is possible to count samples and generate interrupt when counter reach value.

 From the side of AI DMA:
 - Samples come in AI FIFO by 32Byte packets
-- Switching the AI ​​DMA frequency is not possible (fixed 48 kHz)
+- Switching the AI ​​DMA sample rate is controlled by AICR[DFR] bit (not mentioned in patent)

 ### Howto